k21971/EvilHack/doc/evilhack-changelog.md

 - Druids second spellbook set to be some type of evocation spell
 - Display unseen grass & sand normally
 - Fix: change how Druid wildshape hitpoints are calculated, take two
+- Fix: light sewage and shallow pools on lit mines levels